dianalomelin/data_science/project_simflu.md

 </div>

-## Pandemic Flu Spread
+## Classroom Flu Spread

 ### Analyzing the spread of infection in a hypothetical classroom.

 **Project description:** The issue of the current pandemic is of paramount importance to societies around the globe as governments and healthcare industries try frantically to find successful treatments and make a viable vaccine that would allow us to return to our normal lives.

 This project was presented in a grad school Simulation and Modeling class with another team member.
-We decided to work on the Pandemic Flu Spread project for its current relevance, aiming to understand the basic factors involved in a setting as small as a classroom and to be able to reproduce those in a simulation.
+We decided to work on the Flu Spread project for its current relevance, aiming to understand the basic factors involved in a setting as small as a classroom and to be able to reproduce those in a simulation.
 We came across the SIR model that was proposed in the 1920s and studied Agent Based models to conceive a solution that would combine the two approaches.

 We used Arena Simulation Software v.16, licensed to us for academic purposes.
 You can find more about it [here](https://www.arenasimulation.com/)